Advance Directive Form, Free Download 2026

 You are an adult who wants to document your wishes regarding life-sustaining medical treatment, including mechanical ventilation, artificial nutrition, CPR, and dialysis, in the event you become terminally ill, permanently unconscious, or otherwise unable to communicate your healthcare decisions.
 An advance directive form ensures your medical team and family members know exactly what treatments you do and do not want when you cannot speak for yourself.

-You are preparing a comprehensive estate plan and need an advance directive to complement your power of attorney and living trust, ensuring that both your financial affairs and healthcare wishes are addressed in the event of incapacity.
+You are preparing a complete estate plan and need an advance directive to complement your power of attorney form form download and living trust form download, ensuring that both your financial affairs and healthcare wishes are addressed in the event of incapacity.
 These three documents together form the core of a complete incapacity plan.

 You have been diagnosed with a serious or chronic illness and want to ensure your treatment preferences are documented and legally binding before your condition progresses to a point where you can no longer make or communicate decisions.
 Early documentation prevents crisis-driven decision-making by family members who may not know your wishes.